 Calling all biscotti lovers!
-I can’t wait to share this Fruity Brazil Nut Jeweled Holiday Biscotti Recipe with all of you.
+I can’t wait to share this Holiday Biscotti Recipe with all of you.
+Lots of dried fruit and brazil nuts in every bite!

 Then, before you know it, it’s the middle of winter and it becomes the sprint of a lifetime… and you swear that it’s the last year that you are running this crazy race!